The Iron Age - 700BC-500AD

 Religion and belief

-Like funerary custom, a lack of evidence means
+Like funerary custom, a lack of evidence means that

-However, from discoveries made at brochs and ongoing
+beliefs of the Iron Age Orcadians.
+However, from discoveries made at brochs and past

 we can make some suppositions.

-survived to a certain extent in some of the customs
+survived, to a certain extent, in some of the customs

-The Iron Age inhabitants of the isles probably
+and traditions of Orkney.
+For example, the Iron Age inhabitants of the isles probably

 believed in a number of gods, or spirits, who affected their everyday